SE-TINF22B6/CookHub/Project_Doc/Test_Report.md

 <br><br>

 ### 3. Test Plan
-> This section outlines the specific testing tasks, timelines, and resources required to achieve the testing objectives.

 After the lecture about testing, we decided that:
 - For every newly implemented backend endpoint, there should be at least one success case and one fail case